 The Incredible Shrinking Public Domain

-The public domain — the wellspring of material that everyone is free to use and build upon — has been steadily shrinking.
+The public domain — the wellspring of material that everyone is free to use and build upon — has been shrinking.
+However, the law in this area is evolving: read updates about Google Books, Sherlock Holmes, and more here.
 (You can read about uses of the public domain by artists, corporations, libraries, archivists, database creators, educators, and scholars here.)

 When Congress passed the first copyright law in 1790, the copyright term lasted for 14 years, with the option to renew for another 14 years if the copyright holder was still living.
 Before 1978, the copyright term was still 28 years from the date of publication, renewable once for another 28 years — but 85% of copyrights were not renewed and went immediately into the public domain.
 Under the 1976 Copyright Act, which went into effect in 1978, the term became 50 years from the date of the author’s death (with no need to renew to have the full term).
 And in 1998, the copyright term was increased to 70 years after the death of the author, and to 95 years after publication for corporate “works-for-hire”, locking up an entire generation of works for an additional 20 years.
 With these and interim extensions, the copyright term has been extended eleven times in the past fifty years.